wp-plugins/wp-email-template/readme.txt

 == Changelog ==

+= 1.1.0 - 2013/12/21 =
+* Feature - a3rev Plugin Framework admin interface upgraded to 100% Compatibility with WordPress v3.8.0 with backward compatibility.
+* Feature - a3rev framework 100% mobile and tablet responsive, portrait and landscape viewing.
+* Tweak - Upgraded dashboard switches and sliders to Vector based display that shows when WordPress version 3.8.0 is activated.
+* Tweak - Upgraded all plugin .jpg icons and images to Vector based display for full compatibility with new WordPress version.
+* Tweak - Yellow sidebar on Pro Version Menus does not show in Mobile screens to optimize admin panel screen space.
+* Tweak - Tested 100% compatible with WP 3.8.0
+* Fix - Upgraded array_textareas type for Padding, Margin settings on the a3rev plugin framework

 = 1.0.9 - 2013/10/10 =
-* Feature:
-	* Admin panel intuitive app interface feature.
+* Feature - Admin panel intuitive app interface feature.
 Show slider to set corner radius when select Round, hide when select Square on Border Corner Style Switch.
 (Pro Version Feature)
-* Tweaks:
-	* a3rev logo image now resizes to the size of the yellow sidebar in tablets and mobiles.
+* Tweak - a3rev logo image now resizes to the size of the yellow sidebar in tablets and mobiles.
-* Fixes:
-	* Intuitive Radio Switch settings not saving.
+* Fix - Intuitive Radio Switch settings not saving.
 Input with disabled attribute could not parse when form is submitted, replace disabled with custom attribute: checkbox-disabled
-	* App interface Radio switches not working properly on Android platform, replace removeProp() with removeAttr() function script
+* Fix - App interface Radio switches not working properly on Android platform, replace removeProp() with removeAttr() function script

 = 1.0.8 - 2013/10/04 =
-* Features :
-	* Upgraded the plugin to the newly developed a3rev admin panel app interface.
+* Feature - Upgraded the plugin to the newly developed a3rev admin panel app interface.
-	* Admin Panel now has 3 tabs with setting broken up into - General, Style and Social Media.
-	* New admin UI features check boxes replaced by switches.
+* Feature - New admin UI features check boxes replaced by switches.
-	* Replaced colour picker with new WordPress 3.6.0 colour picker.
+* Feature - Replaced colour picker with new WordPress 3.6.0 colour picker.
-	* Added choice of 350 Google fonts to the existing 17 websafe fonts in all new single row font editor.
+* Feature - Added choice of 350 Google fonts to the existing 17 websafe fonts in all new single row font editor.
 (Pro Version feature)
-	* New Font Editor has instant preview feature.
+* Feature - New Font Editor has instant preview feature.
 (Pro Version feature)
-	* Upload Custom Social Media icons feature added.(Pro Version feature)
+* Feature - Upload Custom Social Media icons feature added.(Pro Version feature)
-	* Added House keeping function.
+* Feature - Added House keeping function.
 On deletion set if you want the plugin to 'Clean Up After Itself' leaving not trace it was ever installed.
-* Tweaks :
+* Tweak - Admin Panel now has 3 tabs with setting broken up into - General, Style and Social Media.
-	* Compatibility with WordPress 3.6.0 done when released.
+* Tweak - Compatibility with WordPress 3.6.0 done when released.
 Checked again with WP 3.6.1
-	* Ran full WP_DEBUG All Uncaught exceptions errors and warnings fixed.
+* Tweak - Ran full WP_DEBUG All Uncaught exceptions errors and warnings fixed.
-* Fixed :
-	* Plugins admin script and style not loading in Firefox with SSL on admin.
+* Fix - Plugins admin script and style not loading in Firefox with SSL on admin.
 Stripped http// and https// protocols so browser will use the protocol that the page was loaded with.

 = 1.0.7 - 2013/06/13 =
-* Tweak: Added PHP Public Static to functions in Class.
+* Tweak - Added PHP Public Static to functions in Class.
 Done so that Public Static warnings don't show in DE_BUG mode.

 = 1.0.6 - 2013/06/11 =
+* Tweak - Updated support URL to the plugins wordpress.org support forum
-* Fixed: Email template header image not showing in outbound email template and preview.
+* Fix - Email template header image not showing in outbound email template and preview.
 Header image was uploading and showing correctly in the admin panel under upload input but not showing in template applied to outbound emails and preview.
-* Tweak: Updated support URL to the plugins wordpress.org support forum

 = 1.0.5 - 2013/04/16 =
-* Feature: Added when install and activate plugin link redirects to WP Email Template admin panel instead of the wp-plugins dashboard
+* Feature - Added when install and activate plugin link redirects to WP Email Template admin panel instead of the wp-plugins dashboard
-* Fix: Yahoo Mail does not support p tag - space between paragraphs.
+* Fix - Yahoo Mail does not support p tag - space between paragraphs.
 Coded in line CSS fix to auto add space between paragraphs for Yahoo Mail.
-* Fix: Yahoo Mail auto removes body tag and hence would not show the background colour.
+* Fix - Yahoo Mail auto removes body tag and hence would not show the background colour.
 Coded in-line CSS fix to force Yahoo Mail to show background colour.
-* Fix: Updated all JavaScript functions so that the plugin is compatible with jQuery Version1.9 and backwards to version 1.6.
+* Fix - Updated all JavaScript functions so that the plugin is compatible with jQuery Version1.9 and backwards to version 1.6.
 WordPress still uses jQuery version 1.8.3.
 In themes that use Google js Library instead of the WordPress jQuery then there was trouble because Google uses the latest jQuery version 1.9.
 There are a number of functions in jQuery Version 1.9 that have been depreciated and hence this was causing errors with the jQuery function in the plugin.

 = 1.0.4 - 2013/04/01 =
-* Feature: Upgraded plugins admin to use Chosen script for dropdowns and options.
+* Feature - Upgraded plugins admin to use Chosen script for dropdowns and options.
-* Feature: Replaced add template header image via URL with image uploader.
+* Tweak - Replaced add template header image via URL with image uploader.
-* Feature: Added option to set Text link colour in email body.
-Previously this was auto set to be the same as the header background colour - but caused problems with links not visible when header background and email body background both use the same colour. <strong>( PRO version only)</strong>
+* Tweak - Added option to set Text link colour in email body.
+Previously this was auto set to be the same as the header background colour - but caused problems with links not visible when header background and email body background both use the same colour. ( PRO version only)
+* Tweak - Update the plugins wiki docs to show new admin style, image upload feature and colour link text colour options.
-* Fixed: Max wide layout issues with template display in iPhone 5.
+* Fix - Max wide layout issues with template display in iPhone 5.
-* Fixed: Bug for users who have https: (SSL) on their sites wp-admin but have http on sites front end.
+* Fix - Bug for users who have https: (SSL) on their sites wp-admin but have http on sites front end.
 This was causing the email template preview to show a -1 instead of the Template because wp-admin with SSL applied only allows https:, but the url of admin-ajax.php?action=preview_wp_email_template is http: and it is denied hence was returning the ajax -1 error.
 Fixed by writing a filter to recognize when https is configured on wp-admin and parsing correctly.
 If you do not have this configuration nothing changes for you, if you do have https on your wp-admin (or install it in the future) and http on the front end then Email Template Preview action now automatically detects that and works as it should.
-* Tweak: Update the plugins wiki docs to show new admin style, image upload feature and colour link text colour options.

 = 1.0.3 - 2013/03/05 =
-* Feature: Updated all plugin code to be 100% compatible with new WooCommerce V2.0 with backwards compatibility..
-* Feature: (PRO Version feature) - Added the ability to deactivate the Email Template background pattern. (much requested feature).
+* Feature - (PRO Version feature) - Added the ability to deactivate the Email Template background pattern. (much requested feature).
+* Tweak - Updated all plugin code to be 100% compatible with new WooCommerce V2.0 with backwards compatibility.

 = 1.0.2.1 - 2013/02/16 =
-* Tweak: Added a Settings link to the plugins wp-admin plugins dashboard listing and updated the Support URL
+* Tweak - Added a Settings link to the plugins wp-admin plugins dashboard listing and updated the Support URL
-* Tweak: Updated Support URL on the wordpress.org description
+* Tweak - Updated Support URL on the wordpress.org description
-* Localization: German Translation by Marko Geisler added to langauge folder
+* Localization - German Translation by Marko Geisler added to langauge folder

 = 1.0.2 - 2013/01/11 =
-* Fixed: WP Email Template apply to WooCommerce Email template when user had selected do not apply for that option.
+* Fix - WP Email Template apply to WooCommerce Email template when user had selected do not apply for that option.
-Thank you to [Roger Amstell](http://rapsystems.co.uk) for reporting and helping us to locate and fix these bugs.
+* Credit - Thank you to [Roger Amstell](http://rapsystems.co.uk) for reporting and helping us to locate and fix these bugs.

 = 1.0.1 - 2013/01/09 =
-* Tweak: Updated Support and Pro Version link URL's on wordpress.org description, plugins and plugins dashboard.
+* Tweak - Updated Support and Pro Version link URL's on wordpress.org description, plugins and plugins dashboard.
 Links were returning 404 errors since the launch of the all new a3rev.com mobile responsive site as the base e-commerce permalinks is changed.
-* Fixed: When user server does not support  file_get_contents function changes made to the template were not applying to the WooCommerce Email template.
+* Fix - When user server does not support  file_get_contents function changes made to the template were not applying to the WooCommerce Email template.
 We had added a get file from get_stylesheet_directory_uri constant as a work around but had missed the () at the end of the function so it wasn't working

 = 1.0.0 - 2012/09/03 =
 * First Release.

 == Upgrade Notice ==

+= 1.1.0 =
+Upgrade now for full a3rev Plugin Framework compatibility with WordPress version 3.8.0 and backwards.
+New admin interface full mobile and tablet responsive display.

 = 1.0.9 =
 Upgrade now for another admin panel intuitive app interface feature plus a Radio switch bug fix and Android platform bug fix